recursive-one/wiki.recursive.one/Gemini (protocol).md

 **Gemini text** can be edited in [/Emacs]() (see [ox-gemini](https://github.com/emacsmirror/ox-gemini) and [gemini-mode](https://github.com/matt-y/gemini-mode).
 Also, Markdown can be converted to Gemini/text using [md2gemini](https://github.com/makeworld-the-better-one/md2gemini).

-One can set up its own Gemini server and have a personnel star in the Gemini constellation.
+One can set up its own Gemini server and have a personal star in the Gemini constellation.
 Many of such servers can be found in [this list](https://portal.mozz.us/gemini/gemini.circumlunar.space/servers/) or through the [GUS](https://portal.mozz.us/gemini/gus.guru/) (Gemini Universal Search).

 Notable servers: